PSG star Kylian Mbappe ruled out for four weeks with hamstring injury | Goal.com

 "This morning's tests confirm an absence of four weeks depending on the recovery."

+Cavani was revealed to have suffered an adductor injury as he pulled up after just 11 minutes against Toulouse and was replaced by Eric Maxim Choupo-Moting, who went on to score twice.

-Cavani's injury has been revealed to be slightly less severe than his team-mate's, as he is expected back in three weeks.
+Scans on the Uruguayan's hip showed his injury is slightly less severe than Mbappe's, however, as he is expected back a week earlier than his team-mate.

 "Cavani, who also injured during Sunday night's game at the right hip, had an MRI scan this morning," PSG's statement added.
 "The recovery time will be refined in the coming days but is not expected before three weeks."